 How are you going to protect your downside risk?

-Will you use stop losses? (yes you will)
+Will you use stop losses or trailing stop losses?

 How long do you want to hold your trades?